lamanihani/zip-cracker/README.md

 1 - download the script

-2 - put your script in your Deskotp
+2 - put your script in your Desktop

 3 - open new terminal